 In the past few years, drug testing in schools has been on the rise since teen drug and substance abuse has become a serious problem.
-Public schools had been granted legal permission by the Supreme Court to administer random drug tests for student-athletes initially.
+Public schools have been granted legal permission by the Supreme Court to administer random drug tests for student-athletes initially.
 With a surge in implementation of drug tests since this decision, more and more schools have expanded the drug testing parameters to their entire student population.

 Schools generally conduct random drug testing and/or reasonable suspicion/cause testing.
 Generally, the students will be asked to provide urine specimen for screening process.
 Students are selected for random drug testing irrespective of their substance use history.
 It is mandatory for the students participating in sports or extracurricular activities to undergo drug testing.
 If the school authority notices any student to exhibit physical and behavioral symptoms of substance abuse, the student will be subjected to reasonable suspicion/cause testing.

 - DRUG TESTING IN SCHOOLS

 - Can My School Make Me Take A Random Drug Test?

 - Student Privacy Rights

 Many schools are adopting drug testing programs hoping: